This skillet honey garlic chicken thighs recipe is the perfect weeknight meal and so simple to make!

 Note: It's important to choose your honey carefully.
 Many honey products out there don't contain the purest forms of honey and may include added ingredients, like high fructose syrup.
 This article from NDTV Food is pretty informative: How to Check if Your Honey is Pure or Adulterated.

-Step 1: Season the chicken.
-The first step is to season both sides of your raw chicken.
+Step 1: Season both sides of chicken.

 🥄 Kids Steps: Let kids help out by measuring out seasoning and sauce ingredients.
 You can also show kids how to use a splatter guard while the chicken cooks.